appseconnect/docs/_posts/Connectors/Technology Connectors/Rest/2019-09-20-BasicAuthentication.md

         title: "Basic Authentication"
         identifier: basicauthentication
 ---
-## Process to Configure Basic Authentication in Generic Rest Adapter - On Premise
+## Process to Configure Basic Authentication in Rest Adapter - On Premise
-To configure the Basic Authentication Type for Generic Rest Adapter follow the steps given below:
+To configure the Basic Authentication Type for Rest Adapter follow the steps given below:

 1. [Login to APPSeCONNECT Portal](/getting%20started/user-registration-license/) and go to the app section to choose the desired application (Rest Supported Application).
-2. [Create Technology Application](/configuring%20appseconnect/configurations/) using generic rest adapter.
+2. [Create Technology Application](/configuring%20appseconnect/configurations/) using rest adapter.
 Choose `REST` option while creating technology application for REST based protocol.
 3. [Create Connection](/getting%20started/configurations-for-integration/#configuring-connector-while-creating-connection) between the application.

 **Protip:** You can use either both technology app or one tech app and one prepackaged app while creating a connection.